EleutherAI/website/content-blog/mad_research_update_2.md

 [Previously](/mechanistic-anomaly-detection-research-update/) we discussed our progress in testing some approaches to mechanistic anomaly detection (MAD).
 This is a short update on progress since then.

- - We found anomaly detection performance on non-arithmetic datasets was much worse for Llama 3.1 8B trained in the same way as Mistral 7B v0.1, the model that we were using previously.
+ - We found anomaly detection performance on non-arithmetic tasks was much worse for Llama 3.1 8B trained in the same way as Mistral 7B v0.1, the model that we were using previously.
  - When anomaly detection did not work well, we found Llama was somewhat less quirky than Mistral, but it still exhibited the desired quirky behaviour and achieved lower loss on average across the tasks.
  - We found that the distance between the centroids of Alice and Bob contexts in the hidden state space at a given layer explained MAD performance well, and that Llama had less Alice-Bob separation than Mistral.